1981 SEC men's basketball tournament

 The 1981 SEC men's basketball tournament took place from March 4–7, 1981 at the Birmingham-Jefferson Convention Complex in Birmingham, Alabama.
-The Ole Miss Rebels, who represents the University of Mississippi won their first SEC tournament title in the championship game by defeating the Georgia Bulldogs by a score of 66–62.
+The Ole Miss Rebels, who represent the University of Mississippi, won their first SEC tournament title in the championship game by defeating the Georgia Bulldogs by a score of 66–62.
 Ole Miss also received the SEC’s automatic bid to the 1981 NCAA Men’s Division I Basketball Tournament.
-Television coverage was regionally syndicated by the now-defunct TVS Television Network.
+Television coverage of the entire tournament was regionally syndicated by the now-defunct TVS Television Network.